saraedum/cppyy-dev/README.md

   directly importing the release tarball and reflecting the latest sequence of conda-forge patches for that release.
 We aim to create a tag for each released sequence of patches.
+* `downstream` are some downstream projects that we might want to test against the latest builds of cppyy

 # How to use this Repository